Project33

 Project33 made its public debut at the 2004 SEMA show in Las Vegas, while still unfinished.
 It has since been shown at the 2005 HRR show in Indianapolis and several local South Dakota shows.
 It has appeared in several magazines (in various countries) and on national television.

-The car is ready to be driven or shown and is presently for sale to help fund the next project.
+The car was sold in July of 2011 and the next project is currently underway.
 I would like to formally thank all of the sponsors of Project33 as well as the many people who helped, for their involvement in this historic build.
 It was an educational and rewarding project, but most of all it was FUN and the car couldn’t have turned out better.
-It looks, sounds, and drives like a million bucks!

 Scooter (AKA Scott Nelson)